alenushka-jpg/alenushka-jpg/README.md

-### Hello my friends and also new friends 👋, I'm Aliona
+### Hello my friends and also new friends 👋, I'm Alyona

 ## Junior Front-end developer
 - ✋ I speak Russian and study English